 Eta is a dialect of Haskell that aims to bring the benefits of Haskell to the JVM, while supporting the vast majority of GHC extensions so that packages on Hackage can be used with little modification.

 The name originates from eta reduction, the transformation f x = g x => f = g which makes lazy FP programs a bit simpler and more efficient.
 Moreover, eta in Greek happens to be the letter H in reference to Haskell.

-As GHC 8 is state-of-the-art and undoubtedly has some bugs, we will wait until the new extensions stabilize and start getting used in Hackage packages.
+Our policy is to adopt new features and bug fixes on a need basis.
 If there are compelling, practical use cases for a given extension, we will definitely backport it.
 A list of extensions we have plans to backport in the future are:

 Eta will be a language with commercial support, backed by TypeLead.
 Therefore, our foremost priority is making the language stable, fast, and building a wide user base.
 This may conflict with the primary goal of GHC - to be a research platform for cutting-edge CS research.
 We believe that GHC being able to realize its goal and survive for decades is commendable and we have an amazing language as a result of its of labor.

 But we are also big fans of Haskell and we are disappointed that it’s used so little in industry.
 We feel that Haskell can solve many big problems in software development, but there’s no concerted effort in solving the infrastructure/tooling problems that are required for large-scale, industrial use.
 We hope that we can solve these with Eta.
 We have met one of the largest industry requirements with Eta: interoperability with the Java ecosystem.